scaleflex/strapi-plugin-cloudimage/README.md

 ## What the plugin brings

-1. This plugin simple gives client an interface to save the configuration settings.
+1. This plugin simply gives client an interface to save the configuration settings.
-2. It also allows clients to Cloudimage-ize all previous images:
+2. It also allows clients to Optimize (resize and accelerate) all previous images:

 ![](https://user-images.githubusercontent.com/20809372/210363230-37094499-ecea-4f14-92e3-0a7217bb9a18.png)

-- It will NOT Cloudimage-ize images that are already hosted on Filerobot.
+- It will NOT Optimize (resize and accelerate) images that are already hosted on [Filerobot](https://www.scaleflex.com/dam-filerobot)
-- It will only sync images, no videos nor audios.
+- It will only sync images, no other media like video or audio.